starinaphillips/resume-keyword-matcher/README.md

 How to Run
 Install the dependency
-bashpip install -r requirements.txt
+bash :pip install -r requirements.txt
 Run the web app
-bashstreamlit run app.py
+bash: streamlit run app.py
 Open your browser at http://localhost:8501
 Steps: